Asamu22/Todoapp/README.md

 The built files will be in the `dist` directory, ready for deployment.

 ## Usage

+### Authentication
+1. Open the application in your browser
+2. Enter your credentials on the login page
+3. Click "Sign In" to access the main application
+4. Use the "Sign Out" button in the header when you're done

 ### Adding Tasks
 1. Fill in the task title (required)